 Below is general information and recommendations regarding visas and passports.
 Visas are ultimately your own responsibility to obtain and visa requirements may vary according to your nationality and place of application, so use the information below as a guide only.
 Madventure is in no way responsible for obtaining your visas or passports.

-We recommend you obtain the following visas in your passport before departure – Uzbekistan and China.
+We recommend you obtain the following visas in your passport before departure – China.

 All other visas can be obtained en-route.